shelepuginivan/tengo/docs/tutorial.md

                 //     (shadowing 'b' from function scope A) }

-  a = "bar"     // ok: assigne new value to 'a' from global scope b = 10        // ok: assigne new value to 'b' a := -100     // ok: define new 'a' in function scope A
+  a = "bar"     // ok: assign new value to 'a' from global scope b = 10        // ok: assign new value to 'b' a := -100     // ok: define new 'a' in function scope A
                 //     (shadowing 'a' from global scope)